aletheap/aletheap.github.io/_posts/2020-07-02-z-looking-for-grammar.md

 But it's also extremely important to understand how AI systems in our lives work.
 These systems have a huge impact on our lives.

-## GPT-2
+## GPT-2 Interpretation

 I'm particularly fascinated by transformer-based language models, so I decided to try my hand at interpreting GPT-2, a transformer-based language model which had state of the art performance when it was released by OpenAI in early 2019.
-As a tractable problem that I thought I could accomplish in time, I decided to look for how GPT-2 understands English grammar.
-For a lay-person frinedly explanation of transformers, and GPT-2 in partcular, I encourage you to watch the short talk I gave about this project, here:
+As a tractable first project, I decided to look for how GPT-2 understands English grammar.
+For a lay-person friendly explanation of transformers, and GPT-2 in particular, I encourage you to watch the short talk I gave about this project, here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J1rRYpmnUVE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 For a deeper dive into transformers, I recommend [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/).